What Is CPT®?

 Providers use Category II codes — which track specific information about their patients, such as whether they use tobacco — to help deliver better healthcare and achieve better outcomes for patients.

-You’ll typically find Category II codes directly after the Category I codes in your CPT® code book.
+Typically, Category II codes are found directly after the Category I codes in the CPT® code book.
 These codes are arranged as follows:

 2. Patient Management (0500F–0584F)